basic-web-components/basic-web-components/README.md

 2. Find the component you are interested in the /src folder.
 3. Open the index.html page for that component to view its demo.

+# Localization with Globalize.js

+The culture-dependent components (e.g., basic-calendar-month) use [Globalize.js] (https://github.com/jquery/globalize) for localization.
+For testing and demonstration purposes, this repository currently pulls in a *huge* set of culture data files under bower_components/cldr-data.
+This is obviously not ideal — we hope to find a better way to organize things in the future.

 # Installing these components via Bower

 Each of these components is separately installable via [Bower](https://bower.io), so you can use just the components you want in your project.
 To install a component (e.g., basic-autosize-textarea) in your project, add a line to the `dependencies` key in your project's bower.json file: